Originally published December 13th, 2022

 ACH withdrawals are taken directly from a bank account.
 Depending on the agreement and the lender, the amounts can be fixed or variable.
 If fixed, the same amount is withdrawn every time, regardless of a merchant's total sales.
 With ACH processing, the lender submits an ACH debit request at the end of a processing day.

-Alternatively, lenders can deduct their percentages directly using API-based interfaces with e-commerce shopping sites.
+Alternatively, lenders can deduct their percentages directly using API-based interfaces with e-commerce sites.
 The split payment method happens automatically with little merchant involvement.

 How Can E-commerce Merchants Use an MCA?